-Whether you want to create a DIY Christmas Tree for an alternative option to a Christmas tree, for additional Christmas decor, or for a photo shoot set, here are three easy and inexpensive ways to build a beautiful and unique “Christmas Tree.”
+Are you looking for alternative Christmas tree ideas?
+Whether you want to create a DIY Christmas Tree for an alternative option to a traditional Christmas tree, for additional holiday decor, or for Christmas photography set ideas, here are three easy and inexpensive ways to build a beautiful and unique “Christmas Tree”.

 We are well into the Christmas countdown, and once again I am late doing our family holiday photo shoot.

 I always get too busy with client work and don’t get around to photographing Susan and my families until December, when I panic and scramble to find a day that works for us all.

 This year, as I designed a set for us as quickly as possible, I remembered that I never did write a post about the alternative Christmas trees I made for last year’s photo set.

 Yes, I was running out of time last year too and barely had time to edit our holiday shots and order cards, let alone write a post about DIY trees.
 We had our holiday shoot yesterday, but before I even edit those photos, I am going to write this post.
 One year late isn’t that bad, right?

 How To Find the Right Christmas Tree Design for You